 Suggested Emphasis: Listen to advice from older, wiser people; parents, elders, teachers.

-Memory Verse: “Listen to advice and accept discipline, and at the end you will be counted among the wise..”
-Proverbs 19:20, NIV
+Memory Verse: “Listen to advice and accept correction.
+Then in the end you will be wise.”
+Proverbs 19:20, ICB

 Rehoboam was officially appointed the new king when his father, Solomon, died.
 When Rehoboam became king, a man named Jeroboam, gathered the people together and asked Rehoboam to be easier on the people and not make them work too hard like Solomon had done.
 The elders of the court advised Rehoboam that, if he did this, the people would love him and follow him.
 Rehoboam ignored this good advice and listened to his young friends instead.
 They told him to make the people work harder and to treat them more like slaves.
 Because of this, the people rebelled and the kingdom divided into two parts.
 Rehoboam was king of the smaller part- called Judah.
 Jeroboam became king of the larger part- called Israel.